samblenny/feather-tft-clock/README.md

 <!-- SPDX-FileCopyrightText: Copyright 2024 Sam Blenny -->
 # Feather TFT Clock

-**WORK IN PROGRESS (ALPHA)**

-This clock project demonstrates how to build a USB gamepad controlled user interface with sprites.
+This clock project uses USB gamepad input to control its time setting menu.
 The display uses TileGrid sprites that I made in Krita.
-The code shows how to use a state machine to model the behavior of a clock.
+The code demonstrates how to use timers and a state machine to build an event loop with gamepad input, I2C real time clock IO, and display updates.
-This photo shows my clock code running on an Adafruit Feather TFT:

 ![photo of clock code running on a Feather TFT board with Adalogger and USB Host boards](feather-tft-clock.jpeg)

+## Overview and Context

+This clock is a step along the way on my quest towards learning how to build little games and apps in CircuitPython.
+The look for the display theme is about digital watches and alarm clocks from the 80's and 90's.

+Some of the technical bits and pieces from this project that you might be able to reuse in your own projects include:

+- Menu system for manually setting time and date

+- USB gamepad input system with edge-triggered button press events and repeating timer-triggered button hold events

+- Data-watch style display theme with three display areas: 20 ASCII characters at the top, an eight digit 7-segment clock display in the middle, and another 20 ASCII character display at the bottom

+- Main event loop with gamepad button polling, real time clock polling, state machine updates and display updates

 ## Sprites and Krita

-To make the sprites in Krita for 7-segment digits and ASCII characters, I used the "Pixel Art" brush preset with a custom palette swatch.
+To make the sprites in Krita for 7-segment digits and data-watch style ASCII characters, I used the "Pixel Art" brush preset with a custom palette swatch.

 ### Clock Digit Sprites